← Back

 Average parish population400

-Marriageable fraction25%
+Reproducing fraction25%

 Crossover

-The marriage horizon
+The coupling horizon